solana-foundation/developer-content/content/guides/dapps/cash-app.md

 `cash-app/programs/cash-app/src/lib.rs` to start writing the program code.

-Your anchor program should already be defined by initializing the anchor work space and should look as folows:
+Your anchor program should already be defined by initializing the anchor work space and should look as follows:

 ```rust
 use anchor_lang::prelude::*;